datacamp/community-courses-jhu-genomics-labs/chapter1.md

 ```
 --- type:MultipleChoiceExercise lang:python xp:50 skills:1 key:9a3bc45efb
 ## Question 10

-Have a look at the plot that showed up in the viewer to the right.
-Which type of movies have the worst rating assigned to them?
+10:
+Which one of the following repeats of length 7 has a maximum number of occurences?

 *** =instructions
+- CGGCGGC
+- CGGCGCT
+- TGGTGGC
+- GCCGCCG
-- Long movies, clearly
+- GCGGCGC
-- Short movies, clearly
+- TCGGCGC
-- Long movies, but the correlation seems weak
-- Short movies, but the correlation seems weak

 *** =hint
 Hint Hint Hint